STORY / GAMEPLAY

-You control a war hero named Brad Conrad, who visited his old uncle Milo down to Tijuana for the weekend.
-Milo had the obsession with Aztecs, and had lots of dry dusty academic things cluttering up his pad.
-One day, Milo was gone, and Brad found in his house an old 400 years-old map about the lost city of Quetzacotl (found in the South America jungle), and it's cache of gold.
-You prepare your bag, gun, knife and let's go to the adventure.
-But be warned: other people are also looking for the same treasure too.
-You fly a small airplane and armed with your trusty knife and a gun you parachute out in the jungle and this is where your adventure begins.
-Will you be able to get the treasure and get away with it or will you fall prey to the natives or the many traps set by the Aztecs to protect their treasures.
-Needless to say, life gets ever more hazardous when you need to cope with head hunters, poisonous snakes and spiders, nut-throwing monkeys, poisonous spikes and collapsing bridges!
+You play the role of a war hero called Brad Conrad, who visits his old uncle Milo down to Tijuana for the weekend.
+Milo has an obsession with the Aztecs, and owns lots of dusty relics and stuff cluttering up his pad.
+One day, Milo goes missing and Brad discovers an old, 400 years old map of the lost city of Quetzacotl (located somewhere in the jungles of South America) and its cache of gold.
+You prepare your back pack, your gun, your knife and set off to visit this hostile world.
+But you must be all careful since: other people are also looking for this great treasure.
+You fly a small airplane and, armed with your trusty knife and gun, you parachute into the thick jungle.
+This is the point where your adventure begins.
+Will you be able to get the treasure and get away safe or will you fall victim to the natives or the traps set by the Aztecs to protect their treasure?
+Needless to say, Brad's life gets ever more harsh when you need to deal with head hunters, venomous snakes and spiders, nut-throwing monkeys, deadly spikes and collapsing bridges.

-The Atari ST version looks like being the original release of the game.
-Graphics are identical to the Amiga and PC (EGA/VGA mode) versions with up to 16 colors on screen.
-According to the manual, the game offers 3MB of graphics and 600k of music which looked quite impressive for its time.
-Each screen is nicely detailed and with a few animated scenes at the background.
+The graphics on the ST look great with large, detailed sprites, colorful scenery (up to 16 simultaneous colors), coupled with smooth (but rather awkward) animation.
+According to the manual, the game has 3Mb of graphics and 600Kb of music, amounts quite impressive for its time.
+Each screen is nicely detailed and includes a few animated scenes at the background.